 Complications of Fat Pad Atrophy

-Restoring foot pad cushioning Boynton Beach can improve comfort and mobility.
+Restoring footpad cushioning can improve comfort and mobility.
 Even more importantly, treatment can prevent the risk of complications.

 The natural fat in your feet provides cushioning which makes it more comfortable to walk.
 It also protects bones from damage by lessening the impact of hard surfaces.
 Stress fractures are a possibility if you don’t receive treatment from a podiatrist.
 Don’t delay if you’ve experienced any of the symptoms listed above.

-How We Correct Problems with Foot Pad Cushioning Boynton Beach
+How We Correct Problems with Foot Pad Cushioning in Boynton Beach

 There are three potential treatments offered by experienced podiatrists at the Foot, Ankle & Leg Vein Center.

 - Fat Pad Transfer, or autolipotransplantation, will take available fat from the stomach or buttocks or legs to be transferred to the site of fat pad atrophy in the foot.
-This procedure is has a few week recovery time but the results can last for years.
+This procedure has a few weeks of recovery time but the results can last for years.